Domville, Queensland: Geography

+Immediately adjacent to the coal mine is the coal-fired Millmerran Power Station in the south of the locality (27.9569°S 151.2799°E).
+A conveyor belt carries cola from the mine to the power station.

+Domville is part of the Balonne-Condamine drainage basin.

 History

 Domville's name is from Thomas John Domville Taylor (c.1817-1889), whose sketch of Mount Domville is held by the National Library of Australia.
 He was also the artist of a rare sketch showing an historic event, the 1843 Battle of One Tree Hill.